 - a.
 Is this therapeutic indicated for inpatient (severe disease) or outpatient (mild/moderate) disease populations? - b.
-This will be outlined in the drug-specific EUA and Fact Sheet. - 2) What is the supply level?
+Patient eligibility criteria will be outlined in the drug-specific EUA and Provider Fact Sheet.

+2) What is the supply level?

 - a.
 Scarce: This refers to therapeutics for which demand from eligible patients exceeds current supply of the state. - b.
 Not scarce: This refers to therapeutics for which demand and supply are equal, or there is greater supply than demand from eligible individuals.